Weeds and Weeding 2 - General Weeding

 Application of chemical weed killers

 I prefer a pressure sprayer for applying garden chemicals.
 I have a 1 litre model where I pump away at the compressor and then use the trigger to release the liquid.
-This is much more economical on chemicals and much easier than the types where you pump away on the trigger to squirt the chemical out, unless you have forearm muscles that can crack billiard balls.
+This is much more economical on chemicals and much easier than the types where you squeeze away on the trigger like a water pistol to squirt the chemical out, unless you have forearm muscles that can crack billiard balls.

 Make sure you wash them out thoroughly after use and before storage, never store them with a chemical in.
 Most garden chemicals lose their intended effectiveness after a few days when diluted anyhow - this doesn't stop them continuing to be poisonous though! and you won't necessarily remember what is in it from last time you used it.